HexOneProtocol/protocol-v1/README.md

 ## HexOnePriceFeed

 ## HexOneVault
+The vault only allows redemption of T-SHARES are maturity, but this T-SHARES can be liquidated if after maturity a `GRACE_PERIOD` passes.

 ## HexOneBootstrap

 ## HexOneEscrow

-## HexOneProtocol

 ## OPEN TODO
+* Deposit fee in the Vault is used to purchase HEX in the HexOneStaking contract.
 * Add events for every state changing operation in HexOneStaking.
+* Change HexOneStaking to use custom errors instead of require statements.
 * Refactor HexOneStaking tests architecture.
-* Change HexOneStaking to use custom errors instead of require statements.